testofthings/toolsaf/documentation/Tools.md

 # Tools
-TDSAF can read output from various tools to verify security statements and claims.
+TDSAF can read output from various tools to verify security statements.
 Tool output is organized in a directory structure, with the root directory specified to the framework using the `--read <directory>` command-line argument.

 ## Batch files and directories
 The batch directory structure can be arbitarily deep.
 Each directory containing data files must have a special metafile `00meta.json`.
 Metafiles must always contain at least the `file_type` of related data files.
 For example, consider the following `00meta.json` for NMAP output data files.